ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * List of identities attached to the lockbox
     * Original identity URI
     * Identity provider (optional, required if identity does not include domain or if domain providing identity service is different)
+    * passphrase known - flag to indicate if the identity knows the lockbox passphrase or not - set to true for every identity that has previously logged in with the lockbox passphrase ID specified in the request with the lockbox passphrase hash being provided

 ### Security Considerations

 Access to the lockbox does not grant access to the contents of the lockbox.
 The lockbox passphrase must be obtained through an alternative method.
 Upon the server seeing namespaces used in conjunction with a grant ID where the namespace has not previously been granted, the lockbox will issue a "grant service challenge" to verify the user wishes to grant access to all those namespaces.

+Access to the lockbox can be made in one of two ways:

+  * login with proof of an identity
+  * login with proof of a lockbox passphrase

 The server will validate the identity login via the identity service to access the account or validate the client has the correct lockbox passphrase hash to access the account.
 An identity that has a different provider is considered a different identity.
 Thus an identity is deemed unique by its identity and its identity provider combined.

 If the lockbox reset flag is specified then a new account is created based on the identity and the existing account remains associated to the old identities, or the old account is removed if no other identities remain associated.

-If the lockbox passphrase hash does not match for the account but the identity access passed into the account is valid and matches the account ID used then all data in all namespaces for the account must be wiped out.
+If the lockbox passphrase ID or hash (if specified) does not match for the account but the identity access passed into the account is valid and matches the account ID used then all data in all namespaces for the account must be wiped out.
 The lockbox passphrase hash must become updated with the new key hash.

 ### Example